tseringj/PCB_startup_steps/README.md

    ./image_capture_init_post
 7. To check Thermal camera<br>
    ./image_capture
+8. Check image.png is good and within 20k to 30k.

-8. New tab and login to jetson using ssh.
+9. New tab and login to jetson using ssh.
 Start ./a.sh
-9. New tab and login to jetson using ssh.
+10. New tab and login to jetson using ssh.
 Start ./q.sh
-10. New tab and login to jetson using ssh.
+11. New tab and login to jetson using ssh.
 Start ./cli.sh
-11. New tab and login to jetson using ssh.
+12. New tab and login to jetson using ssh.
 Start ./i.sh